 Why might Qualified Distributions be for me?

-If you will be 72 or older before the end of 2021, making a Qualified Charitable Distribution (QCD) is a great option to lower your income taxes while doing good for others.
+Beginning the year you turn 70 ½, making a Qualified Charitable Distribution (QCD) is a great option to lower your income taxes while doing good for others.
 QCDs count toward your Required Minimum Distribution (up to $100,000), effectively lowering your adjusted gross income and bringing about many tax benefits.

 Why give to Friends of the Hennepin County Library?